Browne-Clayton Monument

+It was erected by General Robert Browne-Clayton in honour of Sir Ralph Abercromby.

 History

 The Browne-Clayton Monument is the only internally accessible Corinthian column in existence and is thus a unique architectural landmark.
 It was built of Mount Leinster granite and contains an internal staircase leading to the capital, from which an impressive view of the surrounding countryside can be obtained.
 Its construction commenced in 1839 and was completed in 1841.
 The design replicates the monument known as Pompey's Pillar in Alexandria, Egypt, which is approximately six feet lower in height.
 The Monument was designed by the renowned English architect, Thomas Cobden, who is most famous for the design of the Gothic Revival style Cathedral of the Assumption in Carlow Town as well as the Duckett's Grove near Tullow, County Carlow.

-The monument was built by General Robert Browne-Clayton of Carrigbyrne in commemoration of Sir Ralph Abercromby, who was his commanding officer with whom he fought and was victorious in the Egyptian battles in 1801 against Napoleon during the French campaign in Egypt and Syria.
+The monument was built by General Robert Browne-Clayton of Carrigbyrne in memory of Sir Ralph Abercromby, who was his commanding officer and with whom he fought and was victorious in the Egyptian battles in 1801 against Napoleon during the French campaign in Egypt and Syria.
 It was at the Battle of Alexandria that Abercromby was mortally wounded.
 The local name for it is "Browne's Nonsense" as legend has it that Browne originally built it in memory of his son, thought to have been killed in battle, but who turned up alive and well shortly after completion of the pillar.

-These events have given the column international historical significance and created huge international interest in the restoration project.